 We were looking for a 360 camera, which gives a lot more views all around your vehicle in case anything happens.
-Vantrue is a pretty popular brand that gets rave reviews, so we opted for this one.
-It’s called the Vantrue N5 (Nexus 5) 360 Dash Cam.
+Vantrue is a pretty popular brand that gets rave reviews, so we opted for this one: the Vantrue N5 (Nexus 5) 360 Dash Cam.
 I’ll be going through the install process of this dash cam, which has both a front and a rear camera.
 Both cameras are connected by wire and will be installed so that the wiring is hidden.

 Vantrue N5 360 Degree Dash Cam: Amazon / Walmart